 School improvement plan: template and checklist

-Download our resources to support you with your school improvement planning, including a template school improvement plan (SIP) and a checklist to help you evaluate your SIP.
+Download our school improvement plan (SIP) template and a checklist to help you evaluate your SIP.
 You'll also find out how you can monitor its implementation.

 - Evaluating your SIP: downloadable checklist

-Schools use a variety of terms for whole-school plans, including 'school improvement plan', ‘strategic plan' and 'school development plan'.
+Schools use a variety of terms to describe their whole-school plan, including 'school improvement plan', ‘strategic plan' and 'school development plan'.
 Here, we use 'school improvement plan' (SIP).

 Use and adapt our template SIP to support your school’s planning.
 We’ve developed it with the help of one of our teaching school partners and our associate education expert, Neil Hemmings.

 There’s space for you to record: